iot-salzburg/gpu-jupyter/README.md

 ## Deployment in the Docker Swarm

 A Jupyter instance often requires data from other services.
-If that data-source is containerized in Docker and sharing a port for communication shouldn't be allowed, e.g., for security reasons, then connecting the data-source with *GPU-Jupyter* within a Docker Swarm is a great option!
+If that data source is containerized in Docker and sharing a port for communication shouldn't be allowed, e.g., for security reasons, then connecting the data source with *GPU-Jupyter* within a Docker Swarm is a great option!

 ### Set up Docker Swarm and Registry

 This step requires a running [Docker Swarm](https://www.youtube.com/watch?v=x843GyFRIIY) on a cluster or at least on this node.
 In order to register custom images in a local Docker Swarm cluster, a registry instance must be deployed in advance.
-Note that the we are using the port 5001, as many services use the default port 5000.
+Note that we are using port 5001, as many services use the default port 5000.

 ```bash
 sudo docker service create --name registry --publish published=5001,target=5000 registry:2